jasminenasser/fieldsurvey.pkg/README.md

 ## Cleaning/ Reorganizing the data
 The scrap_col() function will get rid of certain columns that do not seem to hold value for further analyses.
 To better understand this function search the tutorial for scrap_col() or enter the code below to get a look at what this function does to data.

 ```{R}
 scrap_col(AGP_data,c("recap","notes","username","recent","tagnum"))

 ```
 ## Manipulation of the data
 The data_mean() function will generate a new column that hold averages of a column that has numeric values.
 To better understand this function search the tutorial for data_mean() or copy the code below and take a look at the results.

 ```{R}
 data_mean(AGP_data,mass)

 ```
 ## Linear Model summary
-The lm_model() function will create a summary of the linear relationships and if there is a significance in those interactions.To better understand this function search the tutorial for lm_model() or copy the code below and take a look at the results
+The lm_model() function will create a summary of the linear relationships and if there is a significance in those interactions.To better understand this function search the tutorial for lm_model() or copy the code below and take a look at the results.

 ```{R}
 lm_model(AGP_data,"svl","stage","critter")